laike9m/VideoChat/development.md

 	    })
 	});

-This part send the HTTP POST request we mentioned above.Note that a content of a invite message contains a link, redirecting the invitee to the videochat page.
+This part send the HTTP POST request we mentioned above.Note that the content of an invite message contains a link, redirecting the invitee to the videochat page.
 The random number is also passed as a query string parameter, forcing the message invitee enter the same room as inviter.
-The below code shows how it is done.
+The code below shows how it is done.

     if ( window.location.search != "" )  // has query string.
 		rand_num = window.location.search.substr(3);  //?r=num